uschpc/workshop-slurm/src/index.md

 - Many formatting options with `--format` or `--Format`
   - Can also use SINFO_FORMAT environment variable to set
   - `export SINFO_FORMAT=...`
-  - add to `~/.bashrc` to automatically set when logging in
+  - Add to `~/.bashrc` to automatically set when logging in
 - `sinfo2` is alias for listing information by partition, node type, and node status